 How to capture UTM parameters in Contact Form 7

-In this article, we'll show you how to use a tool called Attributer to capture UTM parameters in Contact Form 7 as well as show you some example reports you can run once you get it all set up correctly.
+In this article, we'll show you how to use a tool called Attributer to capture UTM parameters in Contact Form 7.
+We'll also share some example reports you can create once everything is set up.

 4 steps for capturing UTM parameters in Contact Form 7